 Understanding the Difference Between Gain and Volume

-Many of us have wondered if there’s a technical difference between gain and volume.
-The answer is “yes,” even though the terms sometimes seem to be used interchangeably.
+Many of us have wondered, what is the difference between gain vs. volume.
+Even though the terms sometimes seem to be used interchangeably, there are some fundamental difference.
 The most important distinction between gain and volume is how, or more…

 Recording Vocals [Tips from the Pros]